-From October 2012 new legislation obliges employers to set up pension schemes for some of their employees and ensure that they enrol in those schemes.
-Whilst for many small businesses, such as pubs, who employ few staff the scheme won’t take immediate effect; you should really start thinking about how this is going to affect your business and what you need to do to comply with the law.
-Smaller firms will start having to comply in 2014 and by 2018 all businesses will have to comply with the new law.
+From October 2012 new legislation obliged employers to set up pension schemes for some of their employees and ensure that they enrol in those schemes.
+Whilst for many small businesses, such as pubs, this isn’t high on their list of priorities, you should really start thinking about how this is going to affect your business and what you need to do to comply with the law as part of your financial planning.
+All employers, not matter how small will have to comply with the new law by 2018, so even if you only employ a single worker you will have to deal with this.

 For many publicans this will be an entirely new and bewildering experience and even for those who already have pension schemes in place for their employees there will still be new obligations to meet.